ctracey94/Bird_Simulator_2016/README.md

 # Bird_Simulator_2016
 An action adventure game with a bird protagonist!

 The project proposal (proposal.pdf) can be found at the top level of the repo.

+BirdSim.zip is a distributable file for users.  -- unzip it after download and double click "ClickMe.jar" to run

 ***This repository contains two versions of our project, and they give same outputs.
 However: